jrsacher/jrsacher.github.io/e1b/README.md

 + **Start ASAP**
 + Look things up online!
 + Be sure to use relative links so that it works on the Staff's computers
-+ The Sandbox environment doesn't have a lot of the useful features of code editors.
-Alternatives:
++ Alternatices to working online
   + ~Full CS50 IDE for online use~ Now [VS Code for CS50](https://code.cs50.io/)
   + [VS Code](https://code.visualstudio.com/)
   + [Atom](https://atom.io)
   + [SublimeText](https://sublimetext.com)

---- -->
+---

 ### Internet Technologies